SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 If work is done by everyone, every day of the sprint, that's 25 tickets each sprint, which means roughly 25 hours of checking the tester has to do each sprint.

-If it takes another 1-2 hours to automate the testing of each ticket (to keep things sustainable), that's a total of 50-75 hours of checking-related work the tester has to do every sprint.
+If it takes another 1-2 hours to automate the testing of each ticket (to keep things sustainable), then that's a total of 50-75 hours of checking-related work the tester has to do every sprint.

 Having 70+ hours of productive work hours available _exclusively_ for new changes every sprint is not a realistic expectation.